 - Upload an SIS Collection Export file into the KIDS Collection System; - Navigate the main Collection System Batch History page; - Complete the Manage Core Data process to update core data on student records in order to obtain State IDs for new students, update student data, and/or claim a student from another school and to resolve any near-matches found in the system; - Download and process the View Data Errors file.
 This file contains error records that need to be corrected in the school or district's SIS and resubmitted to the Collection System; - Search Core Data in the KIDS Assignment System from within the Collection System; and - View and run the various KIDS Reports.

 We have also included some notes and tips that highlight important topics.

-NOTE: The "Notes" box will mention items that require special attention.
 TIP: The "Tip" box will contain recommendations and/or "shortcuts" as the user works through the KIDS Collection System.